Community & Sustainability

 Save the Trees

-In 2015 we recycled 100 tonnes of cardboard, this saves 1,700 trees being cut down to be used for packaging (packsize.com).
+In the past 12 months we recycled 100 tonnes of cardboard, this saves 1,700 trees being cut down to use for packaging (packsize.com).

 We recycle batteries, light bulbs, ink cartridges and waste electrical safely.
 Stopping hazardous materials entering our environment.